the8472/mldht/README.md

 ## launching custom components

-Implement [<tt>Component</tt>](src/the8472/mldht/Component.java) and configure the launcher to include it on startup through the confix.xml:
+Implement [<tt>Component</tt>](src/the8472/mldht/Component.java) and configure the launcher to include it on startup through the config.xml:

 ```xml
     <component>